UWPCE-PythonCert/PythonCertDevel/_sources/exercises/html_renderer.rst.txt

 Create an ``Element`` class for rendering an html element (xml element).

-It should have class attributes for the tag name ("html" first) and the indentation (spaces to indent for pretty printing)
+It should a class attribute for the tag name ("html" first).

 The initializer signature should look like